What is a floating floor, you ask?

 Floating Floors May Offer Less Resale Value

-Floating Floors Made of Solid Hardwood Are Harder to Find
+Floating Floors Made of Solid Hardwood Can Be Harder to Find

 We’ve mentioned this a few times already, but it is harder to find solid wood that installs as a floating floor.